Disappearance of Timothy MacColl: Subsequent events

 When HMS Westminster returned to dock in the United Kingdom at Portsmouth, the crew were instructed to leave a space when they stand on the deck as they were cheered on by family and friends.
 The lining of the deck, known as Procedure Alpha, is traditional when returning to port for Royal Navy ships.

 In February 2013, Rachael MacColl closed down the Facebook group associated with her husband's disappearance.
 The group had attracted over 100,000 people and offered up lots of information, but Rachael MacColl said that it just reminded her of what she and her children had lost.
 By that point, it had been over a year since the family had last seen Timothy MacColl due to him setting sail for the naval mission that HMS Westminster was undertaking.
 Rachael MacColl described the website as having an adverse effect on all of their lives.

 Two years later, in May 2014, Leading Seaman MacColl was declared dead.
 His death certificate lists his death as being due to drowning.
 His wife maintains that MacColl "is disappeared, not missing" and contested the notion that he died by drowning and disagreed with the Navy about declaring death.
 The Navy maintain that this was necessary to enable his wife to claim his pension, and she was also served notice that she must vacate her military Service Family Accommodation (SFA) at Gosport as she no longer had an entitlement to it, as is normal procedure for all spouses.
-A headstone has been erected in Haslar Royal Naval Cemetery in Gosport, Hampshire.